This article explains how to change SQL database recovery model using SQL Server Management Studio (SSMS) and Transact-SQL.

 Step 3: Now you see the Database Properties dialog box.
 Under Select a page, click Options, and now you can set the recovery model for the selected database.
 By default, the recovery model for the SQL database is set to Full.
 From the Recovery model drop-down you can select Simple or Bulk-logged.
 Click OK to save the changes.

 2. Change Database Recovery Model using Transact-SQL

 Another easy way to change the recovery model of a database is by using Transact SQL.
 T-SQL or Transact SQL is the query language specific to the Microsoft SQL Server product.
 It can help perform operations like retrieving the data from a single row, inserting new rows, and retrieving multiple rows.

 Step 1: Launch the SQL Server Management Studio and connect to Database Engine.

 Step 2: Once you are connected to Microsoft SQL Server Database Engine, on the left-hand side in Object Explorer pane, click the SQL server name to expand the server tree.
 Expand Databases and right-click on the database whose recovery model you wish to change and select New Query.

 Step 3: In the Query window, enter the below query and click Execute to change the recovery model of the database.
 Before running the command make sure you replace “DBNAME” with the correct database name.

-USE DBNAME; ALTER DATABASE DBNAME SET RECOVERY SIMPLE;
+ALTER DATABASE DBNAME SET RECOVERY SIMPLE;

 The commands appear to have completed successfully after running the aforementioned T-SQL command.
 Using Transact SQL, we were able to change the database’s recovery model.